iagox86/dnscat2/doc/hacking.md

     uint8_t byte = buffer_read_next_int8(buffer);
     uint16_t word = buffer_read_next_int16(buffer);

+You can also read from specific offsets:

+    uint32_t dword = buffer_read_int32_at(buffer, 0);
+    uint64_t qword = buffer_read_int64_at(buffer, 10);

 You can also read an ntstring into a string you allocate:

     char str[128];
     buffer_read_next_ntstring(buffer, str, 128);

-Or you can allocate a string and read the next ntstring into it:
+Or you can allocate a string automatically:

     char *str = buffer_alloc_next_ntstring(buffer);
     [...]
     safe_free(str);

 You can also read at certain indices (buffer_read_int8_at(...), for example).
-See libs/buffer.h for all the various functions.
+See [libs/buffer.h](libs/buffer.h) for everything, with documentation.

-Currently the error handling consists basically of buffer.[c/h] crashing when attempting to read too much (it crashes in a safe way, but it still shouldn't).
+Currently the error handling consists basically of aborting and printing an error when attempting to read out of bounds.
 See below for more info on error handling.

+(I'm planning on shoring up the error handling in a future release)

 ## Error handling

-The error handling on the client sucks.
+I'll just say it: the error handling on the client sucks right now.
+In normal use everything's fine, but if you try messing with anything, any abnormality causes an abort().

-Right now, the main line for error handling is done by the buffer module (libs/buffer.c and libs/buffer.h).
+Right now, the majority of error handling is done by the buffer module (libs/buffer.c and libs/buffer.h).
 If there's anything wrong with the protocol (dnscat, dns, etc.), it simply exits.